By Amy Willis

 “You don’t have to know anything about tier 1 capital to know something’s rotten…”

 The ratio of the financial industry’s profits to its percentage of the overall economy has increased dramatically in recent decades, and has been pointed to by many as a cause for concern.
-That theme holds in this weeks EconTalk episode, in which host Russ Roberts welcomes Rana Foroohar of the Financial Times to discuss her new book, Makers and Takers: The Rise of Finance and the Fall of American Business.
+That theme holds in this EconTalk episode, in which host Russ Roberts welcomes Rana Foroohar of the Financial Times to discuss her book, Makers and Takers: The Rise of Finance and the Fall of American Business.
 While Foroohar and Roberts don’t necessarily agree on the solution, both are adamant about the problems this trend poses.

 1. What does Foroohar mean when she says the financial sector has gone from “greasing the wheels of Main Street capitalism” to becoming “the game in and of itself?”